 - If people involved in a family violence incident present with compromised health issues, police will take a risk-based approach for safety and wellbeing.
 Where police assess the risks and either the victim or the perpetrator need to be removed from the home, standard procedures will still apply.
 Where required, police will notify the receiving services if that person has been self-isolating.

-How can I access family violence support services?
+How can I access family violence support services for myself or someone I know?

-- The Orange Door service continues to operate during the coronavirus outbreak from 9am to 5pm Monday to Friday in:
+- The Orange Door service continues to operate during the coronavirus (COVID-19) pandemic, Monday to Friday, 9am to 5pm in:

 - Barwon (1800 312 820)